Menu Close

 Economic forces that affect Sweden

 Sweden is one of the richest countries in the world in terms of GDP per capita.
-It has an export-oriented mixed economy and its GDP in 2019 was worth $530.83 billion (Trading Economics, 2020).
-The year 2020 was tough; however, the GDP is expected to reach $575.00 billion by the end of 2022.
+It has an export-oriented mixed economy.
+The GDP in 2022 was worth $585.94 billion which is expected to go well over $600 billion by the end of 2025 (Trading Economics, 2023).

 Sweden offers a competitive market environment and a skilled labour-force.
 However, unemployment, particularly youth unemployment is a problem for the country.
 Likewise, falling tax revenues may cause large deficits in public finances in many years to come.